To empower refugees, asylees, and survivors of human trafficking through culinary education.

 A country where refugees are welcomed as drivers of the economy and as enhancers of their new communities.

-Since 2016, our non-profit social enterprise has provided top-notch culinary training to refugees and has helped them find meaningful careers in the food industry.
-We run our classes out of our restaurant in Carroll Gardens, Brooklyn.
+Founded in 2016, our non-profit social enterprise provides top-notch culinary training to refugees and has helped them find meaningful careers in the food industry.
+We run our classes out of our restaurant in Carroll Gardens, Brooklyn and our cafe at the Brooklyn Public Library.

 For refugees coming to America, one of the hardest parts of the transition can be finding a new job.
 A job is important for more than just a paycheck.
 It is a chance to meet new people, practice language skills, and find a sense of fulfillment and self-worth after what can be a jarring and disorienting move.